 What is perimenopause?

-Perimenopause is also known as the menopause transition and is when the ovaries gradually begin to make less of the hormone estrogen.
-Usually, it starts in the woman’s 40s, but this is very individual.
+Perimenopause is also known as the menopause transition and is when the ovaries gradually begin to make less estrogen hormone.
+This usually begins in your 40s, but is individual and can occur earlier or later.

 Can I use Natural Cycles if I am perimenopausal?